-We understand that some students find it difficult to learn in a traditional school setting, but we believe that, given the right vehicle and opportunity, each student is capable of academic success.
-Below are the programs some of our students may choose to utilize as they strive to be successful in their educational pursuits.
+We understand that some students find it difficult to learn in a traditional school setting.
+We believe that, given the right support and opportunity, each student is capable of academic success.
+Below are programs we offer to assist students to be successful both in and out of school.

 Tulare Community Day School serves sixth through eighth grade students who have demonstrated the need for a controlled environment, individual attention, and distance from the atmosphere of a typical middle school.
 In addition to emphasizing academic progress, we have designed this program to instill a sense of self-worth and accomplishment in our students and to help them develop positive behaviors both in and out of school.
 We provide assistance to students so that they can make behavioral adjustments.
 We stress to students that they are accountable for the natural consequences of inappropriate behaviors.
 We partner with our parents and families, as support is critical for a child's personal growth and success in school.